open-sauced/docs/docs/tools/hot-opensauced.md

 ---
 id: hot-opensauced
-title: Hot OpenSauced Project
+title: 'Hot OpenSauced Project'
 sidebar_label: Hot OpenSauced Project
 keywords:
-  - hot OpenSauced project
+  - hot opensauced project
 ---

 [Hot OpenSauced](https://hot.opensauced.pizza/) is a site that helps you discover the hottest open source projects to contribute to.
 You also have the ability to vote for your favorite open source projects.